 If you’re a new manager, here are the exact 1-on-1 meeting questions, agenda template, and approach you can take for your first 1:1 meeting with an employee.

-If there’s anything you should be supremely focused on as a new manager, it’s your first one-on-one meeting with an employee.
+If there’s anything you should be supremely focused on as a new manager, it’s your first 1-on-1 meeting with an employee.
 That first encounter might seem like a formality to you.
 But in reality, it’s formative.

-The first one-on-one meeting with an employee sets the tone for your relationship with this person who’ll you’ll work with every day.
+The first 1-on-1 meeting with an employee sets the tone for your relationship with this person who’ll you’ll work with every day.
 It’s the one opportunity you have to set a groove, a pattern, for what you want your interactions to be like, and the standard for what feels good going forward.
-As a result, investing time in preparing for your first one-on-one meeting with an employee is a wise use of your time.
+As a result, investing time in preparing for your first 1-on-1 meeting with an employee is a wise use of your time.